dfop02/Challenges/ruby/Challenge_1/README-en.txt

 1# Challenge

-Complete the function on 1#challenge.rb file.
+Complete the function on challenge.rb file.

 The function receive a string, and return the first letter non repeated.
 If all letters repeats, return a empty string.
-The function is case insensitive, example: "sTreSS" should return "T".
+The function is case insensitive.

+example:
+Input: "stress"
+Output: 't'

+Input: "sTreSS"
+Output: "T".

 Good luck!